ROZALIYA0206/whitepaper/technical.md

 ### Abstract

-Current architectures all suffer from a number of issues: Extensibility, scalability and lack of on-chain data availability.
+Current architectures all suffer from a number of issues: extensibility, scalability and lack of on-chain data availability.
 Up until now, the primitive nature of the blockchain has posed restrictions on the development of exciting DApps.
 We believe these problems stem from the relationship between two very important parts of the consensus architecture, namely canonicality and validity, too closely together.

 Lack of on-chain resources have put a strain on complex blockchain innovation and use cases.
 The use of Oracles remove the true purpose of blockchain's core functionality by adding a centralized party to handle off-chain data.